 How To Make Homemade Bourbon Vanilla Extract

 - I recommend sterilizing your bottles or jars before using them.
-This can be done by boiling them in a stock-pot of water for 10 minutes, then carefully remove them to a clean towel to dry completely.
+This can be done by boiling them in a stockpot of water for 10 minutes, then carefully remove them to a clean towel to dry completely.

 - Simply pour bourbon in small bottles or make a big bottle by placing vanilla beans directly into the bottle of Bourbon.
+You will need to remove a little so it doesn’t overflow though, just a couple of tablespoons (time for a cocktail!)

 - Using a sharp knife, slice lengthwise a fresh soft vanilla beans open, so the seeds are exposed and can fall out in the extract.